ajitagupta/bridgingthesoftskillsgap/README.md

 Put structure into your communication by scheduling meetings and following a well-organized agenda.
 Recap the meeting, the following steps and timeline.
 ### 6. Proactive Learning
 Leading research says if you are not actively learning you actually become a little dumber every day.
 Merely the effort of learning is great exercise and strengthens your mind.
-Proactive learning is the first step to developing critical thinking skills and consists of:
+Proactive learning is the first step to developing critical thinking skills and consists of
 * keeping an open mind
 * suspending judgment, questioning assumptions and seeking out information (by asking good questions and drafting a research plan)
 * studying, practicing and contemplating

 Knowledge comes from studying good information.
 Skills comes from practicing good technique, whereas wisdom originates from appreciating and understanding multiple perspectives.
 ### 7. Problem-Solving
-Mastering established best-practices-proven repeatable solutions for dealing with regular recurring decisions-so as to avoid reinventing the wheel.
-Using repeatable solutions to improvise when addressing decisions that are new but similar.
-* Vet information for legitimacy, use value and broader implications in the real world
+Most problems that arise at the workplace have been seen before.
+That means solutions exist and can be learnt.
+Moreover, by drawing on elements of ready-made solutions one begins to understand and appreciate common denominators and underlying principles, making it easier to improvise and tackle unanticipated problems.
+More specifically,

+* inspect and study the most common recurring problems that you encounter at work.
+Create a standard procedure to prevent or avoid these problems in future
+* find general principles in existing standard procedures.
+Identify common denominators and consider how to use them for rarely occurring problems
+* perform after-action reviews and learn from them
 ### 8. Decision-Making
 Identifying and considering multiple options, assessing the pros and cons of each, and choosing the course of action closest to the desired outcome.
 * Vet information for legitimacy, use value and broader implications in the real world